Fear is back as investors worry about Trump

 Tragic events in Barcelona, Finland and Charlottesville have reminded investors around the globe that the world remains a scary place.

-The Dow plunged nearly 275 points Thursday and was flat on Friday.
+The Dow plunged nearly 275 points Thursday and fell more than 75 points on Friday.
 The market did bounce off its lows after it was reported that controversial White House chief strategist Steve Bannon was fired.
+It's not as if stocks surged back, however.

-And to be fair, it's worth noting that the Dow is still up 10% for the year.
+But to be fair, it's worth noting that the Dow is still up 10% for the year.
 This group of blue chip stocks is not far below all-time highs that it set on August 8.
+The Dow, S&P 500 and Nasdaq all fell just slightly for the week as well.

 Dig deeper though and it's clear there is a pretty notable shift in market sentiment.